apham42/WhatFits/README.md

 ## Get Started

 Follow the README.md on the server and client folder for instructions for each.
+Also refer to our wiki on [General App](https://github.com/apham42/WhatFits/wiki) and [Features](https://github.com/apham42/WhatFits/wiki/Features-and-Demos).

 * client
   * This directory contains a Vue project for the client side of the project.